Over Switch is the last swimming drill in our series of drills for the front crawl/freestyle stroke.

 - Just as your recovering arm enters the water, your other arm becomes active and starts to sweep backward in the water.

 - Roll your body on the side of your recovering arm as it extends forward.
-Also roll your head up until you are in Hand-Lead Side Balance (Sweet Spot) on the other side at the end of the drill cycle.
+Also, roll your head up until you are in Hand-Lead Side Balance (Sweet Spot) on the other side at the end of the drill cycle.

 - Take a few moments to catch your breath, then start the same drill cycle back towards the other side and so on.

-- If you have trouble assessing how high your recovering hand hovers above water, you can try to brush the water surface with the tip of your index and ring fingers.
+If you have trouble assessing how high your recovering hand hovers above water, you can try to brush the water surface with the tip of your index and ring fingers.

-Finally Swimming Front Crawl
+Swimming Front Crawl At Last

 To transition into swimming the full stroke, do multiple Over Switches with 4, 5, 6 or more switches to get used to the rhythm of the arm stroke and body roll.

-Then start to exhale as soon as your head rolls downward and exhale continously until your head rolls upward to catch the next breath.
+Then start to exhale as soon as your head rolls downward and exhale continuously until your head rolls upward to catch the next breath.

 Progressively reduce the number of switches between each pause until you inhale once for every 3rd arm stroke.

 Here’s how swimming a relaxed front crawl looks like:

-For example, doing a few drills at the start of a each swim session awakes your senses and will make your session more enjoyable.
+For example, doing a few drills at the start of each swim session awakes your senses and will make your session more enjoyable.